Lumavate-Team/documentation/docs/2-development.rst

       The share section pop-up will allow users to share or unshare a container with any child studio or command center.
 However, the user cannot unshare from a studio or command center that is currently using the tool in an experience.

    .. note::
-	The platform shares containers so any versions added to the container will automatically be shared with the selected child command centers and studios.
+	The platform shares containers so any version added to the container will automatically be shared with the selected child command centers and studios.
 To restrict studio access to versions, label the version dev or old.
 Most studios will be unable to add or publish old or dev versions of tools.

 #.
 Click Save.
 The share section on the container page should update to show the command centers and studios you are currently 		sharing your container with.